LLM-Based World Models Can Make Decisions Solely, But Rigorous Evaluations are Needed: Preliminaries

-\paragraph{Large Language Models (LLMs).}Large Language models (LLMs) learn from text data using unsupervised learning.
+\textbf{Large Language Models (LLMs).} Large Language models (LLMs) learn from text data using unsupervised learning.
 LLMs optimize the joint probabilities of variable-length symbol sequences as the product of conditional probabilities by $P(x)=\prod\nolimits^n_{i=1}P(s_i|s_1,...,s_{i-1})$, where $(s_1, s_2, ..., s_n)$ is the variable-length sequence of symbols.
-LLMs with billions of parameters have demonstrated impressive capabilities in various NLP tasks \citep{touvron2023llama,openai2023gpt4}.
+With the billions of parameters and extensive training data, the vast amounts of common knowledge encoded in LLMs lead to the remarkable generalization across various NLP tasks with simple prompting and in-context learning, without task-specific fine-tuning~\citep{touvron2023llama,openai2023gpt4}.
+Given the generalizability, LLMs present a promising foundation for general world models.

-\paragraph{World Models.} The world model $\Omega$ is introduced to predict the dynamics of the environment, thus supporting the decision making process.
+\textbf{LLM-based World Models.} The world model $\Omega$ is introduced to predict the dynamics of the environment, thus supporting the decision making process.
 Specifically, the world model is trained or prompted to predict the next state $s'$, the reward $r$, and the terminal function $d$, given the current state $s$ and action $a$.
-The world model can be a neural network specially trained on the environments~\citep{hafner2019dream,schrittwieser2020mastering}, which cannot generalize across different environments.
-Therefore, world models with LLMs emerge as a promising methods due to the generalizbility of LLMs, where the prompting~\citep{xie2024making}, in-context learning~\citep{wang2024language}, and even fine-tuning methods~\citep{xiang2023language,lin2024learning} are used to transform the LLMs to the world models.
+The world model can be one or multiple neural networks specially trained on the environments for the three prediction tasks~\citep{hafner2019dream,schrittwieser2020mastering}, which cannot generalize across different environments.
+Recent work leverages chain-of-thought (CoT) prompting~\citep{xie2024making}, in-context learning~\citep{wang2024language}, retrieval-augmented generation~\citep{yang2025efficient}, and fine-tuning methods~\citep{xiang2023language,lin2024learning} to transform LLMs to world models.